 Night Journey was created and continues to evolve.
 Grant has undertaken a cycle of shadow works that will number one hundred when complete.
 The first were cast onto billowing floor-to-ceiling scrims of silk suspended and layered together, breathing one image onto another in an ever-changing shadow world viewers could physically enter.
-A soundtrack animated the environment (as it does here): provocative phrases from the sleep lab interrogations uttered in Grant's own voice, loud then soft, words layered like the images, parallel then discordant, edgy clues to the flesh behind the ghostly, ageless silhouettes.
+A soundtrack animates the environment: provocative phrases from the sleep lab interrogations uttered in Grant's own voice, loud then soft, words layered like the images, parallel then discordant, edgy clues to the flesh behind the ghostly, ageless silhouettes.